PierreSenellart/provsql/doc/TODO/compiled-semirings.md

 semiring rather than express it via SQL aggregates.

-Already compiled (for reference): Boolean, BoolExpr, Counting, Formula (debug pretty-printer), Tropical, Viterbi, Which, Why, Temporal.
+Already compiled (for reference): Boolean, BoolExpr, Counting, Formula (debug pretty-printer), Lukasiewicz, Tropical, Viterbi, Which, Why, Temporal.

 All proposals below are anchored on the Lean formalisation in `../provenance-lean/Provenance/Semirings/`: where the description here